Rating system of the Royal Navy

 The rating system of the Royal Navy and its predecessors were used by the Royal Navy between the beginning of the 17th century and the middle of the 19th century to categorise sailing warships, initially classing them according to their assigned complement of men, and later according to the number of their carriage-mounted guns.
 The rating system of the Royal Navy formally came to an end in the late 19th century by declaration of the Admiralty; rating ships by the number of guns had become obsolete with new types of gun, the introduction of steam propulsion and the use of iron and steel armour.

 Origins and description

-The first movement towards a English naval rating system began in the early 16th century, when the largest carracks in the Tudor navy, such as Mary Rose, Peter Pomegranate and Henry Grace à Dieu, were denoted as "great ships".
+The first movement towards an English naval rating system began in the early 16th century, when the largest carracks in the Tudor navy, such as Mary Rose, Peter Pomegranate and Henry Grace à Dieu, were denoted as "great ships".
 This was due only to their size, not to their weight, crew or number of guns.
 When these carracks were superseded by galleons later in the 16th century, the term "great ship" was used to formally delineate the English navy's largest ships.